Southern Innovation & Southern Charm at Lucille’s

 The fried green tomatoes were amazing.
 I love the slight sourness and crunch that green tomatoes have, similar to green apples.
 The cornmeal batter and spicy aioli truly made this dish.
 I found myself eating these delectable bites with a fork so I could savor every morsel.
-They were delish.

 For the entree we had the Pan Roasted Chicken that come with quinoa salad, broccolini, tomato vinaigrette.
-My cousin hates quinoa, I think he said it’s like eating cardboard, but he at this quinoa..
+My cousin hates quinoa, I think he said it’s like eating cardboard, but he ate this quinoa..
 I think.
 I recall seeing a clean plate, but that may have been my plate.

 I simply couldn’t resist trying Lucille’s Shrimp and Grits.
 It happens to be a favorite southern staple of mine and was super popular in the restaurant that day as they kept passing my table.